HichamBI/HichamBI.github.io/_posts/2015-03-15-Export-SVG-to-PDF-with-Batik-SVG-Toolkit.markdown

 #### How ?

-THe main idea is to use Batik tools to create a main SVG stream that contains all our text, images ... and trancode it and generate a PDF file.
+The main idea is to use Batik tools to create a main SVG stream that contains all our text, images ... and trancode it and generate a PDF file.

 #####- Dependencies :